ASIL Dispute Resolution Interest Group Workshop

 Date: November 10

-On November 10, 2017, Lewis & Clark Law School will host a scholarly workshop of the American Society of International Law’s Dispute Resolution Interest Group.
-Scholars from around the country will present academic works-in-progress on a wide range of issues involving international dispute resolution, and will receive feedback from other scholars.
-Authors and their papers will include:
+On November 10, 2017, Lewis & Clark Law School hosted a scholarly workshop of the American Society of International Law’s Dispute Resolution Interest Group (DRIG).
+Scholars from around the country presented academic works-in-progress on a wide range of issues involving international dispute resolution, and received input from designated discussants and other workshop participants.
+The program for the event was as follows:

 - Hiro N. Aragaki, Loyola Law School, Los Angeles—The UNCITRAL Model Law on International Commercial Conciliation at 15: How Relevant is it Still?